 Emma is an actress.
 She also has an addiction, and it’s trying to kill her.
 In rehab, but not ready for recovery, Emma just wants to escape—through drugs, through performing, through anything that lets her make her own reality.
 David Muse directs his first production in the new Victor Shargai Theatre, a theatrical tour-de-force that evokes the vivid and disorienting world of intoxication and lies as Emma decides whether to fight for her recovery and the people, places, and things she’ll face there.

-Duncan Macmillan is a playwright, director, screenwriter, and Studio Cabinet member.
-His play Lungs received its world premiere at Studio in 2011, and he directed the US premiere of Mike Bartlett’s play Contractions at the Theatre in 2013.
+Duncan Macmillan is an award-winning playwright and director.
+His play Lungs received its world premiere at Studio in 2011, and he directed the US premiere of Mike Bartlett’s play Contractions at Studio in 2013.
 Studio also presented Olney Theatre Center’s production of his play Every Brilliant Thing in 2019.
-His production of 1984, which he co-adapted and co-directed with Robert Icke, played at the Hudson Theatre on Broadway in 2017, after three runs on the West End and multiple national and international tours, including to the Shakespeare Theatre Company in Washington, DC.
+Duncan’s production of 1984, which he co-adapted and co-directed with Robert Icke, played at the Hudson Theatre on Broadway in 2017, after three runs in the West End and multiple national and international tours, including to the Shakespeare Theatre Company.
 People, Places & Things premiered at the National Theatre in 2015, before touring the UK and transferring to the West End the following year.
 It was subsequently revived at St. Ann’s Warehouse in New York.
-Both that play and 1984 were nominated as Best New Play at the Laurence Olivier Awards, and Duncan’s adaptation of Henrik Ibsen’s Rosmersholm, which played in the West End in 2019, was nominated for Best Revival.
-His work has been performed throughout the world, including at the Old Vic, Royal Court Theatre, Almeida Theatre, Barbican Centre, Barrow Street Theatre, Melbourne Theatre Company, Berliner Ensemble, Deutsche Schauspielhaus (Hamburg, Germany), Schauspiel Köln (Cologne, Germany), Burgtheater (Vienna, Austria), Vesturport (Reykjavik, Iceland), Kansallisteatteri (Helsinki, Finland), Nationaltheatret (Oslo, Norway), and in the repertory of the Schaubühne (Berlin), as well as the Edinburgh Festival, Manchester International Festival, Salzburg Festival, Festival d’Avignon, and Theatertreffen.
+Both People, Places & Things and 1984 were nominated as Best New Play at the Laurence Olivier Awards, and Duncan’s adaptation of Henrik Ibsen’s Rosmersholm, which played the West End in 2019, was nominated for Best Revival.
+His work has been performed throughout the world, including at The Old Vic, The Royal Court Theatre, the Almeida Theatre, the Barbican, Barrow Street Theatre, Melbourne Theatre Company, Berliner Ensemble, Deutsches Schauspielhaus (Hamburg, Germany), Schauspiel Köln (Cologne, Germany), Burgtheater (Vienna, Austria), Vesturport (Reykjavik, Iceland), Kansallisteatteri (Helsinki, Finland), Nationaltheatret (Oslo, Norway), and in the repertory of the Schaubühne (Berlin).
 He has collaborated with orchestras and DJs and co-authored a book on climate science with Professor Chris Rapley.
 His screen work has appeared on BBC, HBO, Netflix, and at the London and Berlin Film Festivals.